STUDENTS Policy

 appropriate methods for preparing and producing publications.

-principal/designee may delay or stop distribution of any materials proposed for
+may delay or stop distribution of any materials proposed for printing or that

-printing or that have been printed which may be reasonably forecast to cause
+have been printed which may be reasonably forecast to cause substantial and

-substantial and material disruption or obstruction of any lawful mission,
+material disruption or obstruction of any lawful mission, process, or function

 STUDENTS Policy